 In order to continue with your application for Jazz Performance - Introduction to Commercial Jazz - Trumpet, you must complete this step in the application process.
-Applicant selection is based on academic criteria and results of these secondary requirements.
-This contains all information required to prepare and submit secondary requirements for consideration.
+Applicant selection is based on academic criteria and results of these additional requirements.
+This contains all information required to prepare and submit additional requirements for consideration.
 If you have any questions, please contact Admissions.

 Applicants are required to submit an online audition.
-Applicants must book and pay a $50 fee for their audition as soon as possible, audition times fill up very quickly and space is limited.
-Please see “Registration Instructions” below to complete your online audition.
+Applicants must pay the $50 audition fee before submitting their online audition.
+Please see “Registration Instructions” below.

 All applicants are required to upload an audition video that clearly demonstrates their current performance level on their major instrument.
 Audition requirements are detailed below.
 While auditions are assessed on a balance of the technical and song material presented, overall musicality and general ability are also considered as important elements in the selection process.

 Scales: One or two octaves (two octaves recommended) ascending and descending, playing 1/8th notes.
 Recommended M.M.
 Quarter note =100: Ab major (Bb for trumpets) played staccato, E major (F# for trpts.) played legato.
 D harmonic minor (E for trpts.) any style of articulation.
 F melodic minor (G for trpts.) any style of articulation.

 Chords: One or two octaves arpeggiated ascending and descending: Bb dominant 7 (C for trpts.),Gb major 7 (Ab for trpts.), C minor 7(b5) (D for trpts.), Eb diminished 7 (F for trpts.).
 Recommended M.M.
 Quarter note = 100

 Range: A high (or low for bass trombonists) range exercise: Perform a favourite range exercise (scales, chords, or harmonics) that shows off your high (or low) range potential.